regionostergotland/CKM-mirror-via-modellbibliotek/README.md

 Body structure can be handled in different ways, either as a part of the element for the measurement value or on the level of the archetype, or on an specific element for structure/laterality in the archetype.

+At present, the anatomical structure concerned is described in the name of each measurement value element.
+If there is a need to specify it explicitly, the Structured body site slot could be used together with the cluster archetype openEHR-EHR-CLUSTER.anatomical_location.v1.

 ## Laterality
 The number of parameters listed by the Physiological Clinic differs significantly between the right and left ventricles.
 This is due to several reasons: historically, the left ventricle was considered more important than the right ventricle and therefore received more focus.
 But nowadays, the thinking is somewhat different.
 Furthermore, the right ventricle has a special shape, like a pyramid with a "banana-shaped" base.
 This means that Simpson's method cannot be used as it assumes a more "bullet-shaped" form.
 It is simply easier to perform calculations on the left ventricle.
 This circumstance is unique to echocardiography; when it comes to MRI, volumes can be calculated in the same way for both ventricles.

 Laterality can be handled in different ways, either as a part of the element for the measurement value or on a specific element for structure/laterality.

+At present, the anatomical structure concerned is described in the name of each measurement value element.
+If there is a need to specify it explicitly, the Structured body site slot could be used together with the cluster archetype openEHR-EHR-CLUSTER.anatomical_location.v1.

 **openEHR**: body structure + physical quantity will be handled under `Items` in the cluster archetype.